WQZHttm/Team-21-Project/README.md

 ## Running the App

-#### Kindly ignore all commit messages (e.g 'not working'), as all final code pushed into main works.
+#### Kindly ignore all commit messages (e.g 'not working'), as all final code pushed into main branch works.

 ### Build application
 1. Ensure Docker Desktop is downloaded and open in the background.
 Remove all existing containers and images if possible.